Just Cause (film): Plot

 Armstrong receives a call from Sullivan, who says he has a final clue to share, but first wants Armstrong to visit Sullivan's parents and tell them he said goodbye.
 Arriving at the house, Armstrong sees various religious items before finding their butchered, decaying bodies.
 Back at the prison, Sullivan gloats that he and Ferguson struck a deal: Ferguson would kill Sullivan's parents in exchange for freedom, while Sullivan would claim responsibility for the girl's murder, which Ferguson did in fact commit.
 Armstrong asks why he was needed for their scheme, and Sullivan replies that was "Bobby Earl's call", meaning that Armstrong would be much more believable in establishing the verdicts than either Ferguson or Sullivan.
 Armstrong, in his anger at being manipulated, lies to Sullivan and tells him his parents were alive and that they "forgive him", enraging Sullivan.
 Shortly thereafter, he is forcibly taken to the electric chair, where he is executed.

 Armstrong suspects that Ferguson is aiming to kidnap his wife and daughter, and pursues him with Brown in tow.
 They learn Ferguson's motive is a desire for revenge on Armstrong's wife Laurie; she was the prosecutor against him in a previous kidnapping case where the arresting officer was the woman's ex-boyfriend which, while ultimately dropped due to lack of evidence, resulted in his being brutalized and castrated in jail when she had him remanded to make a name for herself, as well as the loss of his Cornell scholarship and educational prospects.
 Out in the swamps, Armstrong finds his wife and daughter in a small shack, where Ferguson appears after ambushing Brown and taking his gun.
 Ferguson claims to have killed Brown, and states his intent to avenge himself on Armstrong's wife and daughter, and then disappear.
 Brown suddenly appears behind Ferguson and helps Armstrong overpower him.
 Armstrong stabs Ferguson to death with Ferguson's own knife, and his body is eaten by alligators.
 Having come to an understanding with Brown, Armstrong is reunited with his family.

 Production

-Sean Connery turned down the role of King Edward I in Braveheart in order to star in this film.
 Originally, Will Smith was in talks to take on the role of Bobby Earl Ferguson.
 Connery and director Arne Glimcher were close friends, and Glimcher took on directing duties so that they could both work on the film together.
 Geena Davis has implied that she turned down the role of Laurie.

 Principal photography began on May 16, 1994, and took place in and around the state of Florida.
 Locations include Bonita Springs, Fort Denaud, Fort Myers, Gainesville, Miami Beach, as well as around Lee and Collier counties.
 Filming also included Harvard Square in Cambridge, Massachusetts.
 Production wrapped on August 2, 1994, and also marked the final theatrical film for Hope Lange.